matplotlib/mplcairo/README.rst

 A (new) cairo backend for Matplotlib
 ====================================

-This is a new, near-complete implementation of a Cairo backend for Matplotlib.
+This is a new, near-complete implementation of a cairo backend for Matplotlib.
 Currently, it is designed to be used with the qt-cairo backend proposed in Matplotlib's PR #8771.
 It "passes" Matplotlib's entire image comparison test suite -- after accounting for inevitable differences in rasterization, and with